 He is married to the “love of his life”, Bonnie, for over 38 years.
 They have two married daughters and have 4 beautiful grandchildren.
 Clyde and Bonnie live in Albuquerque and are excited to serve with the Pastoral Care, Inc. team as directors in New Mexico.

 Clyde has a heart for hurting warriors of faith and desires to help God’s champions.
 His desire is to bring encouragement, support, joy, and peace to our pastors as they try to encourage others to live their lives pleasing to the Lord.
 We are so excited to have the Johnsons as a part of our Pastoral Care, Inc. team!

-We are proud to present Raymond and Carolyn Doke as our new State Directors for Arkansas.
+We are proud to present Raymond and Carolyn Doke as our new State Directors for Eastern Oklahoma and Western Arkansas.
 Raymond and Carolyn are new to Pastoral Care, but know first-hand how Pastoral Care, Inc. operates since they have personally benefited from using our services.
 Raymond and Carolyn are not new to ministry.
 They have been pastors for over 25 years in churches in Oklahoma and Arkansas.
 They understand the demands and struggles a lead pastor faces on a daily basis.
 Raymond has always had a heart for our new pastors who struggle to stay in the ministry as well as those senior pastors who have "given" their lives for the sake of the ministry.

 Raymond and Carolyn Doke recently moved to Eureka Springs, Arkansas where he is the lead pastor at First

 Assembly of God.
 They both love this area and have a heart of serving others.
 Once you get to know Raymond and Carolyn, you feel as if you have known them for a long time.
 You will